Which city is cheaper, Puerto Viejo or Managua?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Managua is $44, while the average daily cost in Puerto Viejo is $80.
+The average daily cost (per person) in Managua is $44, while the average daily cost in Puerto Viejo is $87.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Managua and Puerto Viejo in more detail.
+What follows is a categorical breakdown of travel costs for Managua and Puerto Viejo in more detail.

 Also for Managua, here are a few examples of actual transportation services: